Our legislation

 - The Commissioner may inquire into matters relating to systemic reform to improve suicide prevention or wellbeing outcomes for serving and ex-serving ADF members;

-- The Commissioner must conduct at least two inquiries into the Australian Government's implementation of the Government Response to the recommendations of the Royal Commission; and
+- The Commissioner must conduct at least two inquiries into the Australian Government’s implementation of the Government Response to the recommendations of the Royal Commission.
+The first progress report is due on 5 February 2027 and the second on 5 December 2030; and

 - The Commissioner may hold hearings; hearings may be public or private.